chetan51/chetansurpur/source/drafts/relativity-a-conversation.md

 B: How does that even make sense?
 This is hurting my head.

 A: Here's an analogy to make it more palatable.
-[TODO: Is this analogy accurate?]

 Let's say you're standing up close to a tree, and you stretch your hands to measure how tall it is.
 I stand far away, and stretch my hands to measure it as well.
 Your hands will be stretched far wider than my hands, right?
 So we disagree on how tall the tree is (how much space it occupies) relative to us, since we are different relative distances away from it.
 Who's right about the size of the tree?
 Well, we both are, considering our own perspectives.